dtoczala/watson-landing-page/README.md

 **Code**
 - [Visual Recgnition with ASP.NET](https://github.com/watson-developer-cloud/visual-recognition-aspnet) - Simple starter application in ASP.NET which uses the IBM Watson Visual Recognition service.

+## Watson Knowledge Studio (WKS)
+The Watson Knowledge Studio is used to teach Watson the language of your domain, creating custom models that identify entities and relationships unique to your industry, in unstructured text.
+You are able to build your models in a collaborative environment designed for both developers and domain experts, without needing to write code.
+Use the resulting models in [Watson Discovery](https://github.com/dtoczala/watson-landing-page#discovery), [Natural Language Understanding (NLU)](https://github.com/dtoczala/watson-landing-page#natural-language-understanding-nlu), and Watson Explorer.

+### References for Further Reading
+- [Accelerate Watson model development with a rule-based approach](https://developer.ibm.com/tv/accelerate-watson-model-development-rule-based-approach/) - video showing that sometimes machine learning can be complimented by the use of rules in more deterministic patterns found in the content.
+This webinar demonstrates this new feature in WKS to define such patterns in such a way that you do not have to be a programmer of regular expressions to define rules and apply them to annotate content with the resulting model.

+**Code**
+- [Visual Recgnition with ASP.NET](https://github.com/watson-developer-cloud/visual-recognition-aspnet) - Simple starter application in ASP.NET which uses the IBM Watson Visual Recognition service.

 ---
 # Common Use Cases
 This section will cover some of the basic patterns and cognitive use cases that are implemented using the Watson services.
 Ryan Anderson has a blog post on [common design patterns and use cases for cognitive development](https://www.linkedin.com/pulse/cognitive-bucket-list-leveraging-design-patterns-value-ryan-anderson) which I suggest you take 5 minutes to read.